|Total hours required

 - In the second or third year: Professional Responsibility.

-- One or more experiential courses totaling at least six credit hours (for students graduating in 2019 or later).
+- One or more experiential courses totaling at least six credit hours.
 Three of these six credits are satisfied by the required Lawyering Skills I and II in the first year.

 - Students who have been identified, based on academic performance, as likely to benefit from additional bar exam preparation studies will be required to enroll in the Law School’s Directed Reading in Advanced Legal Analysis and Doctrine during their third-year as a condition of graduation.
 The Dean’s Office will be responsible for identifying and contacting such students and granting exceptions to the requirement, on a case-by-case basis for good cause.

 |Required writing experiences